What You Need to Know About Postsecondary Education Administrator

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

-There were about 180,100 jobs for Postsecondary Education Administrator in 2016 (in the United States).
+In 2016, there was an estimated number of 180,100 jobs in the United States for Postsecondary Education Administrator.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 18,200 new jobs for Postsecondary Education Administrator by 2026.
-There will be an estimated 15,700 positions for Postsecondary Education Administrator per year.
+Due to new job openings and attrition, there will be an average of 15,700 job openings in this field each year.

 The states with the most job growth for Postsecondary Education Administrator are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Vermont, Alaska, or Illinois.
 These states have the worst job growth for this type of profession.